francisfjin/twitter-NLP/index.md

 Main script [here](https://github.com/francisfjin/twitter-NLP/blob/main/Twitter_public.ipynb)
 ## Metric

-The metric we will use to test this hypothesis is the overall score the model achieves, when comparing its rankings of the top 10 K-pop groups right now to the ranking order done by Koreaboo, one of the largest online K-pop content media platforms [here](https://www.koreaboo.com/news/top-30-popular-kpop-groups-korea-right-now/).
+The metric we will use to test this hypothesis is the overall score the model achieves, when comparing its rankings of the top 10 K-pop groups right now to the ranking order done by [Koreaboo](https://www.koreaboo.com/news/top-30-popular-kpop-groups-korea-right-now/), one of the largest online K-pop content media platforms.

 A strong overlap will signify the model’s ability to predict a K-pop groups popularity using Twitter sentiment, and overall popularity is known to be strongly correlated with the overall success of a musical group.